 Trademarks are registered at the South African Trademarks Office and foreign registrations may be obtained should you wish to market your product in foreign countries.
-Trademark attorneys would require you to provide them with a copy of your intended trademark (name or slogan, or logo).
-IP attorneys would also require details of all products or services that you intend applying the trademark to.
+Trademark attorneys would require you to provide them with a copy of your intended trademark (name or slogan, or logo) as well as details of all products or services that you intend applying the trademark to.
 Trademarks are registered at the South African Trademarks Office and a separate foreign trademark registrations should only be obtained if you wish to market your product in foreign countries as well.
 It can take up to a year to register a trademark in South Africa.

 How do I know if someone else has registered the same trademark?